TempeHS/2027CT_myCipherForge_James.C/README.md

 ### Dependencies

-* Describe any prerequisites, libraries, OS version, etc., needed before installing program.
+* Dependencies
-* ex.
-Windows 10
+* Windows 10 / 11, macOS, or Linux
+* Python 3.8 orhigher
+* Flask 2.0 or higher (for the web interface)

 ### Installing

+* Clone the repository from GitHub.
-* How/where to download your program
+* Navigate to the project root directory.
-* Any modifications needed to be made to files/folders
+* Install the required Python packages using pip.

 ### Executing program

+* Enter the programy in python
-* How to run the program
+* run the program localy or on a server

-* Step-by-step bullets
+#### Run command
 ```
-code blocks for commands
+python app.py
 ```

 ## Help